Colorado's MacKinnon wins Hart and Lindsay awards as the NHL's top player

 He beat out Nikita Kucherov of the Tampa Bay Lightning and Connor McDavid of the Edmonton Oilers for the Hart and Kucherov and Auston Matthews of the Toronto Maple Leafs for the Lindsay.

+MacKinnon received 137 first-place votes and 1,740 points in the Hart voting by the media.
+Kucherov was second with 50 first-place votes and 1,269 points.

+“I think once you get there, you really want to win it,” MacKinnon said.
+“A couple of times I was nominated, it was never even close I was going to win it.
+I just wanted to enjoy my week here, and I didn't know if it was going to happen.”

 Bedard, one of the most-hyped prospects in recent years, was last year's No. 1 overall draft pick by the Blackhawks and led all rookies with 61 points.
-He also was first with 22 goals and his 39 assists tied for the lead as well.
+He also was first with 22 goals and his 39 assists tied for the lead as well despite missing 14 games with a broken jaw.

+Bedard, who turns 19 on July 17, is too young to drink legally to celebrate winning the trophy.
+He also isn't experiencing with as much as attention as last year when Bedard entered the draft as the unquestioned top draft pick.

+“It's been more quiet this summer, which has been pretty nice,” Bedard said.

 Brock Faber of the Minnesota Wild and Luke Hughes of the New Jersey Devils were the other contenders.